Matthew O'Brien: Career

 In July 2017, O'Brien relocated to San Salvador in Central America to teach literature at an English-language preparatory school and to write a follow-up to Beneath the Neon about the homeless people who made it out of the storm drains.
 In a front-page article about O'Brien, the Las Vegas Review-Journal described his move out of the country as the "man who shined light on Las Vegas' tunnel dwellers (is) moving on."

 Central Recovery Press released the sequel, titled Dark Days, Bright Nights: Surviving the Las Vegas Storm Drains, in November 2020.
 Kirkus Reviews noted that the book "chronicles how one group of homeless people were able to leave tunnel life behind," while Coachella Valley Independent described it as "redemption stories" that "cast light on a rarely seen side of Las Vegas and offer a portrait of homelessness and recovery in America."
 On November 17, on Dark Days, Bright Nights release date, the Reno Gazette Journal published a related feature story profiling "Half Pint," one of the book’s interviewees, and detailed O’Brien’s background with the tunnels.
 USA Today picked up the story and ran the article.

 His three books are creative nonfiction/literary journalism, but he has also published fiction and poetry.
-His fiction and poetry have appeared in books, journals, and exhibits, including Interim, Winged Penny Review, Twenty-two Twenty-eight, The Argyle and New Critique.
+His fiction and poetry have appeared in books, journals, and exhibits, including Interim, Winged Penny Review, Twenty-two Twenty-eight, The Argyle, New Critique and On the Premises.
 As of March 2024, according to J David Osborne and Kris Saknussemm's Lost Xplorers podcast, Matt was working on a collection of short stories set on the streets of Vegas.

 On April 15, 2025, O’Brien returned to his undergrad alma mater, the University of West Georgia, for the first time since graduating from the school thirty years earlier.
-He was in conversation, as part of the school’s Sewell Lecture Series, with professor of political science Sal Peralta and professor of creative writing Alison Umminger about his journey from Carrollton, Ga., to Las Vegas to El Salvador.
+He was in conversation, as part of the school's Sewell Lecture Series, with professor of political science Sal Peralta and professor of creative writing Alison Umminger about his journey from Carrollton, Ga., to Las Vegas to El Salvador.
 In a personal blog post written after the event, he said his return to West Georgia was one of the more memorable nights of his writing career.